 TEFL and voluntourism

-Voluntourism – a form of travel where (typically) young people participate in voluntary work they often lack the skills or experience to undertake – is increasingly being criticised.
-The TEFL Org MD, Jennifer MacKenzie, has this to say on it:
+Voluntourism – a form of travel where (typically) young people participate in voluntary work they often lack the skills or experience to undertake – is increasingly being criticised for doing more harm than good.
+Jennifer MacKenzie, co-founder of The TEFL Org, has this to say on it:

 “At TEFL Org we believe that ‘voluntourism’, where people pay to do voluntary work for a short period of time with a travel-type company, is intrinsically wrong and the benefits it brings to international communities can be very limited or in the case of TEFL volunteering in orphanages actually damaging to the local children who the teachers come in touch with.
 ‘Voluntourism’ is not the same as doing voluntary work for charities and people should always check thoroughly any charity and voluntary work they sign up to do.”

 It’s important to bear in mind that many voluntourism companies are run for a profit and often require you to raise a lot of money.
 However, most of that money is then spent on your flights, accommodation, food, running costs of the programme and/or profit for the company, with little actually going to the communities and people these programmes claim to help.

 We do not advertise these kinds of positions on our TEFL Jobs Centre.